• Skip to primary navigation

 • Yogurt – The acidity activates the baking soda, giving a nice lift and the rich creaminess keeps this eggless banana muffin moist and delicious.

-• Vegetable oil – Although melted butter would add rich butteriness, vegetable oil would give the eggless banana muffins an ultra soft texture.
+• Vegetable oil – Although melted butter would add rich butteriness, vegetable oil would give the eggless banana muffins an ultra soft texture, like in persimmon bread.

 • Brown sugar – The molasses in brown sugar not only adds moisture but also contributes a lovely caramel flavor.